Are taxpayers on the hook for bank bailouts?

 WASHINGTON, D.C.
-(NewsNation) — While the White House says taxpayers will not be on the hook following two recent bank collapses, Republicans says these financial failures could impact every American with a bank account.
+(NewsNation) — While the White House said taxpayers will not be on the hook following two recent bank collapses, Republicans said these financial failures could impact every American with a bank account.

 Republicans at Capitol Hill on Thursday were warning that Americans won’t be immune to the second-largest bank collapse in U.S. history.